Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: More Method Details Supplementary Experiments

-Tab.~\ref{tab:supp:ab_loss} shows that replacing SPD-based contrastive learning with a standard Euclidean-space contrastive loss (\textit{w/o SPD}) results in a clear performance drop, demonstrating the advantage of modeling second-order channel correlations on the SPD manifold rather than relying solely on first-order vector similarities.
+demonstrating the advantage of modeling second-order channel correlations on the SPD manifold rather than relying solely on first-order vector similarities.
 When the entire contrastive module is removed (\textit{w/o CL \& SPD}), performance degrades even further, indicating that aligning shallow and deep features is essential for effective representation learning.
 Moreover, removing the Fourier loss (\textit{w/o Fourier Loss}) slightly reduces performance, suggesting that frequency-domain supervision provides additional benefits.
 Overall, the full model achieves the best results, confirming the effectiveness of jointly optimizing spatial, frequency, and SPD-manifold-based structural consistency.
 Note that throughout all the experiments, we set \(\lambda_{ctrs}\) = 0.05 and \(\lambda_{ctrs}\)=0.1.